Hardesty Federal Complex: Environmental disaster (2000-present)

-Redevelopment (2011–present)
+Redevelopment (2011–2021)

 In August 2011, the GSA sold its 18 acre portion of the site at auction for approximately to the Hardesty Renaissance Economic Development Corporation (HREDC), a non-profit established by Asian Americans for Equality.
 HREDC envisioned a "food hub" with a farmers market and commercial kitchens, but the project failed to gain traction and the complex remained largely undeveloped.

+Historic Northeast Market District (2021-present)

-In 2023, Kansas City-based Arnold Development Group took control of the property and launched an approximately redevelopment branded as the Historic Northeast Market District.
+In 2021, Kansas City-based Arnold Development Group announced its proposal and in 2023 finally took control of the property and launched an approximately redevelopment branded as the Historic Northeast Market District.
 As of mid-2025, the project was underway to transform the site into a mixed-use, transit-oriented development.
-Its major components include the adaptive reuse of the main 12-story building into 395 mixed-income apartments, with 83% of the units deed-restricted as affordable housing.
+Its major components include the adaptive reuse of the main 12-story building into 395 mixed-income apartments, with 83% of the units permanently deed-restricted as affordable housing.

 The plan also includes transforming warehouse structures into a 29500 sqft public market, a commercial kitchen, and public gathering areas.
 A planned central feature is a large solar array and a system of 228 geothermal wells, an on-site renewable energy infrastructure designed to meet all the energy needs of the development, with the stated goal of eliminating utility bills for the residential tenants.
 The redevelopment is made financially viable through a complex stack of public subsidies, including federal and state Low-Income Housing Tax Credits, historic preservation tax credits, a local Tax Increment Financing (TIF) plan, and over in EPA Brownfields Program grants.